gurugrit/BerkeleyMLAI-Module5-Practical-Exercises/README.md

 <br>
 ## Data Summary Points
 #### General:
-Proportion of Total Observations who decided to accept the coupon were :  7157 56.76%
+Proportion of Total Observations who decided to accept the coupon were :  7157 which is 56.76%
 #### Bar Coupon Acceptance Readout:
 * Acceptance rate for Bar coupons was found to be : **40.9%**
 * Acceptance rate from those who go to bar <=3 times a month : **37.05%**